Avon Lake Local History Collection @ Avon Lake Public Library

 All items and collections are catalogued.
 These records are accessible in the Library’s online public access catalog [OPAC] under the item type AVONLAKE.
 The OPAC provides abbreviated descriptions, subject access, and location by call number.

 For those items that are kept off floor, the location is WORKROOM.
 Ask an Information desk staff person to retrieve it for you.
+DUE TO COVID-19 ACCESS MAY BE RESTRICTED.
+CONTACT THE INFORMATION DESK FOR UPDATES.

 Protocols for reviewing off-floor items from the Collection